-Mr. de Urioste, 68, combines over 40 years of experience in high technology industry senior management.
-Previously, Mr. de Urioste has been involved in over 10 companies, holding positions including Board Director, Chief Operating Officer and Chief Financial Officer.
-Mr. de Urioste was Chief Financial Officer of Remedy Corporation (software) from 1992 to 1998 and led its initial public offering, Chief Executive Officer of Aeroprise, Inc., from 2000 to 2003 (software), from 2004 to 2006 he was Chief Operating Officer and Chief Financial Officer for Chordiant Software, Inc. (software), interim Chief Operating Officer and Chief Financial Officer for Marvell Technology, Inc. (semiconductors) during 2008, Chief Financial Officer for Pluribus Networks, Inc. (software) 2014 to 2018, Chief Financial Officer for 4iQ, Inc. (software) 2019 to 2020 and interim Chief Financial Officer for Mozilla, Inc. (software).
-Mr. de Urioste's Board Director experience includes Audit Committee chairman roles for the following companies: Rainmaker Systems, Inc. (business outsourcing), from 2003 to 2005, Saba Software, Inc. (software) from 2008 to 2010, GCT, Inc. (semiconductors), from 2009 to 2011 Villa Montalvo (performing arts center), from 2011 to 2013, Bridgelux, Inc., from 2011 to 2016 (LED lighting), and Vendavo, Inc., from 2013 to 2014 (software).
+Mr. de Urioste, 69, combines over 40 years of experience in high technology industry senior management.
+Previously, Mr. de Urioste has been involved in over 10 companies, holding positions including Board Director, Chief Operating Officer and Chief Financial Officer was Chief Financial Officer of Remedy Corporation (software) from 1992 to 1998 and led its initial public offering, Chief Executive Officer of Aeroprise, Inc., from 2000 to 2003 (software), from 2004 to 2006 he was Chief Operating Officer and Chief Financial Officer for Chordiant Software), Inc. (software), interim Ghief Operating Officer and Chief Financial Officer for Marvell Technology, Inc. (semiconductors) during 2008, Chief Financial Officer for Pluribus Networks, Inc. (software) 2014 to 2018, Chief Financial Officer for 4iQ, Inc. (software) 2019 to 2020 and interim Chief Financial Officer for Mozilla, Inc. (software).
+Mr. de Urioste's Board Director experience includes Audit Committee chairman roles for the following companies: Rainmaker Systems, Inc. (software), from 2003 to 2005, Saba Software, Inc. (software) from 2008 to 2010, GCT, Inc. (semiconductors), from 2001 to 2011 Villa Montalvo (performing arts center), from 2011 to 2013, Bridgelux, Inc., from 2011 to 2016 (LED lighting), and Vendavo, Inc., from 2013 to 2014 (software).
 Mr. de Urioste was also chairman of the Board of Directors for Aeroprise, Inc. from 2000 to 2005 (software).
-Mr. de Urioste is currently a Board Director at Roambee Corporation (supply chain intelligence software) and Silicon Valley Directors Exchange, (a not-for-profit for Board education events).
+Mr. de Urioste is currently a Board Director at Roambee Corporation (supply chain intelligence software),Blaize, Inc (NASDAQ: BZAI), semiconductor company for artificial intelligence processing at network edge, where he is chairman of the audit committee and member of the compensation committee, and Silicon Valley Directors Exchange, (a not-for-profit for Board education events).
 Mr. de Urioste has an undergraduate degree from University of Southern California and an MBA from University of California at Berkeley.
-Mr. de Urioste is also a Certified Public Accountant (inactive) in the State of California and is a member of the Latino Corporate Directors Association.
+Mr. de Urioste is also a Certified Public Accountant (inactive) in the State of California.